For other questions and to register for the Aftercare Program, contact Edward Livesay at (937) 490-9605 or firstname.lastname@example.org.

 Is this program only for people impacted by addiction?

 No. As with all MA events, it is open to everyone.
-Several people have remarked that this is a great program for anyone looking for healed, restored and transformed lives – and we agree!
+Several people have remarked that this is a great program for anyone looking for healing, restoration and transformed lives – and we agree!
 We feel it is perfect for those learning and growing in their faith or who want to share faith with others.
 It can also serve as marriage counseling or pre-marital counseling for couples who are trying to communicate and work better together.
 High risk youth would benefit as well.